 Cambria Library will host a showing of "The Nightmare Before Christmas for Halloweekend.
 The movie is open to all ages at the library on Saturday, Oct.
 28 from 3 to 4:30 p.m.

 Old Town Orcutt will host trick or treating on Saturday, Oct.
 28 from 3 to 5 p.m.
 Many businesses will be handing out candy and treats to children of all ages.
 Glitter Kat will paint faces at Rooney's Irish Pub.

 Red Barn Horse Experience Halloween Party & Open House

 Red Barn Horse Experience will host a Halloween party and open house on Saturday, Oct.
-28 from 3 to 5 p.m.
+28 from 3 to 5 p.m. in Arroyo Grande.
 The event costs $15 per child.
 Attendees can meet some of the riders and learn about the equine program.
-Costumes are encouraged, though attendees should wear booth or closed toe shoes.
+Costumes are encouraged, though attendees should wear boots or closed toe shoes.
 RSVPs are required by calling 916-799-1564.

 Halloween Carnival at Legacy Training Center

 Legacy Training Center, 855 Aerovista Lane, Ste.
 180, San Luis Obispo, will host two Halloween events for children on Saturday, Oct.
 28 from 3 to 10 p.m.